rlivingsus/misc/AllBooks.md

 ### Eddings, David
 THE BELGARIAD: ~~1) The Pawn of Prophecy, 2) The Queen of Sorcery, 3) Magician's Gambit, 4) Castle of Wizardry, 5) Enchanter's End Game (Feb2022)~~,  PREQUELS: Belgarath the Sorcerer, Polgara the Sorceress
 THE MALLOREON: 1) Guardians of the West, 2) King of Murgos, 3) Demon Lord of Karanda, 4) Sorceress of Darshiva, 5) Seeress of Kell
 SPARHAWK UNIVERSE:  1) The Diamond Throne, 2) The Ruby Knight, 3) The Sapphire Rose, 4) Domes of Fire, 5) The Shining Ones, 6) The Hidden City
+DREAMERS: 1) The Elder Gods, 2) The Treasured One, 3) Crystal Gorge, 4) The Younger Gods

 ### Ellis, Lindsay:
 NOUMENA: 1) Axiom's End, 2) Truth of the Divine